ountzza/RockStarDev/README.md

 - You are awesome !!
 - You are awesome to people around you
-- Development mobile iOS for Kaidee.com
+- Develop Android application for Kaidee.com
 - Work with the design team to create and implement awesome mobile apps
 - Stay on top of industry issues and trends, particularly with regards to accessibility, usability, and emerging technologies
 - Strong in agile development culture